About the Group Exhibition

 AutoUpdate will be on view September 14–November 16, 2019 with a reception and performance on Friday, October 4, 2019.
 The all-day symposium, AutoUpdate: Photography in the Electronic Age, will take place on Saturday, October 5, 2019.
 Both events will be held at The Carnegie and are free and open to the public.

-Press Release as a PDF: FotoFocus Announces Open Call for First Juried Exhibition
+Press Release as a PDF: FotoFocus Announces 40+ Artists Selected for Juried Exhibition